msmiki1218/c50web-project1/README.md

 - take "baby steps".
 Even though I thought I was breaking down my code in smaller pieces, I needed to break things down even smaller.
 - GIT BASH worked so much better for me than PowerShell or Command Prompt.
 - it is okay to walk away when needed to regroup and create a new strategy
-- this project took me way to long to finish...
+- this project took me way too long to finish...

 ### Recommendations